 Operating May through October, the Rocky Hill-Glastonbury Ferry has a history that can be traced back to 1655.

 Even now it’s a valuable service, as this is the only crossing available for pedestrians and cyclists between Hartford and Middletown.
 I find it reassuring that almost 400 years later, it saves a detour of up to 13 miles.

 The ferry, the Hollister III is an open flatboat hauled across the river by the Cumberland towboat.

 When I last crossed, the cost was still just $5 for a vehicle on weekdays ($6 on weekends), and $2 on all days for pedestrians and cyclists.

 Downtown Hartford is barely ten minutes north of Old Hartford, and Connecticut’s state capital has lots to pique your interest.

-For culture, the Wadsworth Athenium shines for its exquisite decorative arts, American art and works by European masters from Caravaggio to Monet.
+For culture, the Wadsworth Atheneum shines for its exquisite decorative arts, American art and works by European masters, from Caravaggio to Monet.

-The Mark Twain House & Museum to the west is up there with world’s best writer’s house museums, in the elaborate Gothic Revival home where Twain wrote The Adventures of Tom Sawyer and Adventures of Huckleberry Finn.
+The Mark Twain House & Museum to the west is up there with world’s best writer’s house museums.
+In this elaborate Gothic Revival home where Twain wrote The Adventures of Tom Sawyer and Adventures of Huckleberry Finn.